bamboochen92518/Free-NTU-of-Bicycles-ver2/README.md

 ## Overview

 This project integrates **SegFormer** for semantic segmentation and **VGGT** for 3D scene reconstruction to automatically remove specified objects (e.g., bicycles) from a video.
-The complete pipeline includes:
+The pipeline includes:

 1. Extracting frames from the video
 2. Segmenting and masking target objects